ialbert/genescape-central/README.md

 **GeneScape** is a software tool for visualizing gene functions.

+**GeneScape** is distributed as a standalone executable that can be run on Windows or MacOS.

+The software can also operate in command line mode on any platform where Python 3.10 or above is available and can be installed with `pip install genescape` When executed from the command line:

-* `tree` draws informative Gene Ontology (GO) subgraphs
+* `genescape tree` draws informative Gene Ontology (GO) subgraphs
-* `annotate` annotates a list of genes with GO functions
+* `genescape annotate` annotates a list of genes with GO functions
-* `web` provides a web interface for the `tree` command
+* `genescape web` provides a web interface for the `tree` command

-**GeneScape** comes as a standalone executable that can be run on  Windows or MacOS without installation.
-The software can also operate in command line mode on any platform where Python 3.10 or above is available.
+See more detailes in [Install](#installation) section below.

 ## Quick start